We may earn income from advertising links in this post. Please read our Disclosure Statement for details.

 The walking tour meanders its way through the Jewish Ghetto and the winding streets of Trastavere.
 Along the way, participants gain insights into the early history of Rome (and even get a peek into the courtyard of Palazzo Mattei where Caravaggio lived in 1601).

 It’s especially magical to see Rome as the sun sets and its monumental buildings illuminate.
 The crowds are gone and it’s possible to soak up the unique Roman atmosphere and really feel history come alive.
 At each of the stops on the 3.5 hour stroll, participants enjoy wine pairings from appetizers to dessert.
 It’s a great thing to do in Rome at night alone as you’ll enjoy a progressive dinner with new dining companions and won’t be eating by yourself.

 For example, you might sample a smooth chardonnay from Cantine Leuci in Salento with crisp carciofi alla giudìa (Jewish artichokes).
 Or enjoy a Damiano Ciolli Silene from a selection of Cesanese d’ Affile grapes grown in Olevano Romano.
 It’s a culinary journey of discovery as you dine your way through Rome.

 by Michele of A Taste for Travel

-2. Cheer on the AS Roma Team at a Soccer Game in Rome
+2. Cheer on the AS Roma Team at a Football Game in Rome

 One of the best ways to experience Rome at night is through a European soccer game, better known as football.
 AS Roma plays in the north part of the city and the games are so fun.
 Imagine the loudest part of any sports game in the US, that’s what it sounds like the entire game.
 The season begins in August or September and finishes in May.
 During this time, AS Roma plays regularly in their beautiful stadium and you’ll get the chance to feel like a local as you cheer on the team.
 It’s the kind of experience you’ll go home telling everyone about.